 The City of Peoria needs your feedback!
 We are asking all City residents and other interested parties to take a survey.
 The purpose of the survey is to gather feedback on the needs facing Peoria's low- and moderate-income residents.

-Visit our web page for more information and to access the survey.
+Visit the Federal Programs and Information web page for more information and to access the survey.

 Heat Relief for Those in Need